nathanjmorton/singularity_in_docker/README.md

-# Ubuntu:18.04 with singularity and singularity-compose (includes Golang and Anaconda Python)
+# Ubuntu:18.04 with singularity and singularity-compose (includes Golang Anaconda Python Rust Deno and nvm/Node 12 LTS)

 ## Commands to build and get inside the container